skellystudios/skelly-io/skellyio-jekyll/_posts/2016-03-23-list_of_scales.markdown

 I'm mainly interested in *Ordinal* scales here.
 I feel they give the right amount of precision (over Nominal Scales, which are basically taxonomies, although I love those too) while still being sufficiently divorced from plain mathematical truth so that we still get a bit of insight into whoever drew them up.

 There are hundreds of such scales.
-Inclusion on this list is generally because the scales are sort of neat as a way of thinking about something from daily life[1], and also allow us to peak into the minds of their namesakes.
+Inclusion on this list is generally because the scales are sort of neat as a way of thinking about something from daily life<a href="#1"  name="to1">[1]</a>, and also allow us to peak into the minds of their namesakes.

 Other people judge scales on all sorts of things, such as precision and [inter-rater reliability](https://en.wikipedia.org/wiki/Inter-rater_reliability).
 That's not my bag.